Thiebauts/AoP_radmc3dWrap/README.md

 - Fixed bugs related to path misconnections between input and output directories
 - Merged related input parameters for temperature calculations to improve usability
 - Streamlined temperature convergence thresholds for consistent behavior across calculation modes

+### v2.0.0
+- Main change: coupling with Optool
+- Added support for custom dust properties through new `--dust_material` and `--dust_size` parameters
+- Using all the Demyk's silicates